szeyick/University/COS80007 - Advanced Java/Assignments/Assignment 1/RoughNotes.md

 - Configuration Data

 Should be managed by a class aps.Config and read from a configuration file named APS.properties using the Properties class.

+### Configuration Parameters

+NF = Number of floors in the building, NF including floor court 0 <= 8.

+Bay Width = 2.2m
+Bay Length = 5.75m

+Shuttle Width = 0.5m or less.
+Shuttle Length = 5.75m - 0.2m
+Shuttle Speed = 0.13 m/s

+Diameter of Turntable = 5.75m
+Turntable Centre X = 3.4m - Must exceed the radius to give clearance.
+This controls the size of the turntable room, approx in the SE Corner.
+Boom gate installed in SE corner, cars enter moving NW, it also is the center of the exit bay.
+Turntable Center Y = ??

+Trolley Length = 5.75m - 1.0m
+Trolley Width (Prongs Extended) = x + 0.5m (0.25m each side).
+Trolley Height (Prongs Exended) = x + 0.1m
+Trolley Extension = 0.13 m/s
+Trolley Prongs = 0.13 m/s

+Y Coord = The aisle center line.
+X Coord = The centre of the lift, which is also the centre of the shuttle when **clamped** (1.6m).
+The lift is near the west wall that has X = 0.

+Exit Bay = 2m wider than normal bay = 4.2m  (2.2m + 2m)

+Floor 1 Height (Above Floor 0) = 2.58m
+Floor 2 - 8 Height = 2.48m

+Car Bays North of Aisle = 5
+Car Bays South of Aisle = ?

+Center of Bay X North of Aisle = ??
+Center of Bay X South of Aisle = 2.46m

+Car Width = ?
+Car Length = ?
+Car Entry Speed = 1.4 m/s (kph)
+Car Exit Speed = Car Entry Speed * 2

+Vertical Lift Speed = 0.1 m/s
+Lift Door Open = 3 seconds

+Boom Gate Raise/Lower = 3 seconds

+Clamp Engage/Disengage = 0.5 seconds

+### Hints

+- Code 1 component at a time.
+- Set up a configuration class to test the variables (hen move them to properties later)
+- Each floor should be a subclass of JPanel (This should be used to draw the floor views)

+### Deliverables -

+- Ant Script (builda1.xml)
+- Report - Of what is done, bugs and limitations
+- Help Required
+- UML Class Diagram / Sequence Diagram
+- State Transition Model of Car and a UML Statechart

+### TODO

+- Draw out what the ground floor is supposed to look like.
+- Draw out all required objects.